jchonig/docker-mmonit/README.md

 Logs will be stored in /config/logs/backup.log and rotated monthly.

 This has been tested with sqlite3 and mariadb.
+Backups of postgresql are not yet supported.

 Also see `MMONIT_DATABASE_BACKUP_STATS` when using mariadb.
+On a slower system, dumping all the statistics can cause M/Monit to drop data and cause problems.

+Backups can be run by hand by running `/usr/local/bin/mmonit_backup`.
+Specify a type with `--type FOO` to separate them from periodic backups.

 # Upgrading